1973 Pacific typhoon season: Systems

 25 tropical depressions formed this year in the Western Pacific, of which 21 became tropical storms.
 12 storms reached typhoon intensity, of which 3 reached super typhoon strength.

 Severe Tropical Storm Wilda (Atring)

 Tropical Storm Wilda formed as a disturbance east of the Philippines.
-It traveled northwest and became a tropical depression as it made landfall on Luzon on June 30th.
-It crossed the island, and became a tropical storm as it entered the South China Sea on the 1st of July.
+It traveled northwest and became a tropical depression as it made landfall on Luzon on June 30.
+It crossed the island, and became a tropical storm as it entered the South China Sea on 1 July.
 It traveled north and made landfall in southern China on the 3rd.
 The remnants of Wilda dissipated inland a few days later.

 Typhoon Anita

+Typhoon 'Anita' developed over the southern part of the South China Sea and degenerated into a low pressure area over North Vietnam.

 Typhoon Billie (Bining)

 Tropical Storm Billie, which developed on July 12 east of the Philippines, rapidly strengthened on the 14th and 15th to a 150 mph super typhoon.
 It tracked due north, fluctuating in intensity for the next 3 days.
 A building ridge over the Sea of Japan forced Billie to the northwest, where it weakened greatly, first to a tropical storm on the 18th, then to a tropical depression on the 19th as it passed over northeastern China.
 The storm dissipated on the 20th.